SFU Beedie takes home first place in 2022 BC MBA Games

 The athletic portion of the games consists of four co-ed sports chosen by the host school and have included basketball, volleyball, dodgeball, ultimate frisbee, curling, soccer, water polo, and more.
 Teams are also judged on and score points in spirit events throughout the weekend designed to promote and encourage teamwork, enthusiasm, camaraderie, and school spirit.
 Past spirit events have included opening ceremonies team dances, scavenger hunts, charity fundraising, mystery events, and more.

-Hansel Wu, student engagement and development coordinator at SFU Beedie and team captain, served as the liaison with the organizing committee to bring the team together.
+Hansel Wu, part-time MBA student and team captain, served as the liaison with the organizing committee to bring the team together.

 “So proud of this team for coming together and showcasing sportsmanship and camaraderie along the way in true SFU Beedie style,” says Lesley McKay, associate director of co-curricular programming.
 “Congratulations to the team at SFU Beedie and all participating business schools.
 It’s incredible to see awesome students doing awesome things outside of class.”